 I have always grounded myself through writing.
 It is one of the first things that my beloved mentor, John Horace Bell, figured out about me when we were launching Philadelphia FIGHT’s prison programs more than a decade ago.
-Almost immediately he started pushing me to document the truths we were discovering in our work.
+His journey to this work through ACT UP Philly is so beautifully captured in this oral history interview.
+As soon as we began our journey together, John started pushing me to document the truths we were discovering in our work.
 I was slower to put words to the transformation that was happening to me.

 John, and all of the people we had the privilege of working with, changed my life.
 They are my friends, my teachers, and my family.
 They taught me what it means to fight for the world I want to live in.
 Everyday working with them, I saw this world take shape.